echothrust/echofish/README.md

 administrators to monitor system and application events.
 Echofish allows the creation of whitelists and filters to provide administrators with a unique and customized view of their systems' event messages.
-Through detailed reports, alerting and notifications, EchoFish is able to deliver new levels of visibility and insight on your business IT infrastructure.
+Through detailed reports, alerting and notifications, Echofish is able to deliver new levels of visibility and insight on your business IT infrastructure.

 ## How Echofish differs